thousandbrainsproject/tbp.monty/rfcs/0000_conventional_commits.md

 As of this writing, we largely adopted the habit of labeling our commits as per https://www.conventionalcommits.org/en/v1.0.0/.
 22 of the last 23 commits were done formatted in conventional commit style and currently active PRs authored by the TBP team adopt conventional commits as the pull request name.

+Adopting conventional commits allows us to rapidly determine what version ([RFC 7 - Monty versioning](0007_monty_versioning.md)) to assign to new changes.

 # Conventional Commit Style

-Monty commits use the [conventional commits 1.0.0 standard](https://www.conventionalcommits.org/en/v1.0.0/).
+`tbp.monty` commits use the [conventional commits 1.0.0 standard](https://www.conventionalcommits.org/en/v1.0.0/).

 ## Commit Messages